Studio Art at F&M

 At the end of spring semester, a student art show, juried by a local guest artist, features works by all F&M students.

-Student work is also exhibited in the Shadek-Fackenthal Library, Herman Art Center, and the Phillips Musuem of Art.
+Student work is also exhibited in the Shadek-Fackenthal Library, Herman Art Center, and the Phillips Museum of Art.

 Majors are required to take the Studio Capstone Seminar spring of their senior year.
 Works produced in this class are displayed in the annual Senior Art Exhibition.
 This show many times represents a major's first group exhibition opportunity.